Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_logical_names.md

 | CFT_PRINT | This logical name is used to define a print queue, via which the procedure execution reports are printed.
 It must be defined with the /JOB attribute. |
 | CFT_LOGDEL | When set to YES, this logical name is used to request VMS to delete the execution reports of the procedures that it submits.
 Any other value maintains the reports in the SYS$LOGIN directory.
 It must be defined with the /JOB attribute. |

 ### Control memory usage

-Logical names are used to control {{< TransferCFT/axwayvariablesComponentShortName  >}} memory bottlenecks, refer to the Delivered components](../../security_elements) section.
+Logical names are used to control {{< TransferCFT/axwayvariablesComponentShortName  >}} memory bottlenecks, refer to the [Delivered components](../../security_elements) section.
 The following table describes the logical names that are used to control {{< TransferCFT/axwayvariablesComponentShortName  >}} memory.

 | Logical Name  | Meaning  |
 | --- | --- |